e-m-b-a/emba/README.md

 welcome to redistribute it under the terms of the GNU General Public License.
 See LICENSE file for usage of this software.

-Emba is licensed under GPLv3
+emba is licensed under GPLv3

 Author(s): Michael Messner, Pascal Eckmann
 -->